r-Techsupport/rTS_Wiki/docs/factoids/IPv6.md

 5. Test to see if the issue continues.

-## Turning Off IPv6 (Powershell)
+## Turning Off IPv6 (PowerShell)

-1. Right click on the start menu and run Powershell (Windows Terminal) as admin.
+1. Right click on the start menu and run PowerShell (Windows Terminal) as admin.

 2. Enter this command: `Get-NetAdapter | ? {-not $_.Virtual -and $_.Status -eq "Up" } | foreach {Disable-NetAdapterBinding -InterfaceAlias $_.Name -ComponentID ms_tcpip6}`

 3. Test to see if the issue continues.

-## Turning IPv6 ON (Powershell)
+## Turning IPv6 ON (PowerShell)

-1. Right click on the start menu and run Powershell (Windows Terminal) as admin.
+1. Right click on the start menu and run PowerShell (Windows Terminal) as admin.

 2. Enter this command: `Get-NetAdapter | ? {-not $_.Virtual -and $_.Status -eq "Up" } | foreach {Enable-NetAdapterBinding -InterfaceAlias $_.Name -ComponentID ms_tcpip6}`